This page is for developers using the flexible environment

 runtime: python env: flex

-Review the list of breaking changes below to determine what additional changes are required in your
+determine whether any additional changes are required in your

 For example, from the root directory of your app where your